Think about this, your customer just received a product they’d ordered from your store.

 Paste the coupon code in the email section here:

-You can set a 3 month, 6 months, or 1-year delay in the email, based on your strategy.
+You can set a 3 month, 6 months, or 1-year delay within your WooCommerce follow up emails as per the strategy.

 So here's how the email looks: